 - requesting a meeting with the Executive Director

 You will be encouraged to progress through each step above, as required or needed.

 You may also contact your Social Worker to request their support in resolving the issue.
 You also have recourse to contact the provincial Office of Children and Youth (1.800.476.3933) to file a complaint and seek the Representative’s support to resolve the issue.
 You can also seek support by contacting the Family Advocate at the Ombudsman office.

-Staff will immediatley report any complaints by you to the Program Director, who will report to the Executive Director, whether the concern is resolved or not.
+Staff will immediatley report any complaints by you to the Program Director, who will report to the Director of Services and Executive Director, whether the concern is resolved or not.

-TFA will communicate any complaints made by you against our programs and/or staff to the Ministry of Children and Family Development (where appropriate) and the Board of Directors.
+Touchstone will communicate any complaints made by you against our programs and/or staff to the Ministry of Children and Family Development (where appropriate) and the Board of Directors.
 This will inlcude the outcome of the attempt at resolution of said complaints.
-The Ministry of Children and Family Development (where appropriate) and Board of Directors shall also be informed of any failure to resolve complaints, to your satisfaction and within the Association’s paremeters, through our internal complaints resolution process.
+The Ministry of Children and Family Development (where appropriate) and Board of Directors shall also be informed of any failure to resolve complaints, to your satisfaction and within the Association’s parameters.

 All complaints will be resolved to the satisfaction of all parties within thirty (30) business days, or by a mutually agreed upon time frame (dependent on the scope of the complaint/concern).